 Jury members will view and evaluate all productions contained on the shortlist.
 The jurors are all independent experts drawn from the fields of film, post-production, advertising and development.
 Jury deliberations will take place directly after the official submission deadline for entries for the animago AWARD.
 The date for the jury´s day and the jury members as well will be published in the second quarter of the year, latest until 31 July 2019.
 Jury Board is Guenter Hagedorn from Hamburg (Germany).

 Even after the publication of the jury members the organisers retain the right to make short-term changes to the jury membership as a result of scheduling conflicts and/or personal reasons relating to individual jury members.

-The prize-winners in the “Best Still” and “Best Feature Film” categories is determined by a reader’s poll.
+The prize-winners in the “Best Still” category is determined by a reader’s poll.
 Readers are invited to vote using a voting tool available on the websites of animago and DIGITAL PRODUCTION.
 The call to vote will be sent out online immediately after the jury deliberation via all channels available to the animago team and DIGITAL PRODUCTION magazine.
 The three nominated submissions will have been determined in advance by the independent jury.

-The creators behind all projects that receive nominations will be invited to attend the animago award ceremony, which will take place during the two-day animago AWARD & CONFERENCE (25/26 October 2018).
-The organisers will cover the hotel costs of 2 people for a maximum of 2 nights at a prearranged hotel that is a contract partner of DETAIL Business Information GmbH.
+The creators behind all projects that receive nominations will be invited to attend the animago award ceremony, which will take place during the four-day animago 2019 (November 2-5, 2019).
+The organisers will cover the hotel costs of 2 people for a maximum of 4 nights at a prearranged hotel that is a contract partner of DETAIL Business Information GmbH.
 Tickets to the animago CONFERENCE will also be provided for 2 guests per nominated submission free of charge.
 Travel costs will not be covered.